Cub Scout Pack 34

 Official Cub Scouts logo

-Cub Scouts is a family-based program in which our Scouts have fun, learn skills and build their character, as part of Scouting America (formerly Boy Scouts of America).
+Cub Scouts is a family-based program in which our Scouts have fun, learn skills, make friends, and build their character, as part of Scouting America (formerly Boy Scouts of America).

-We are a large and active pack serving families (both boys and girls) in the general East Denver area.
+We are a large and active pack serving families with kids (of all genders) in the general East Denver area.
 Cub Scouts spans from Kinder thru 5th grade.
 Our pack welcomes all age-eligible youth -- no matter their gender, culture, ethnicity, socioeconomic status, religion, ability, family background, or family structure -- who'll "do their best" to follow the Scout Oath and Law.
 You can learn more about Cub Scouts through the official Aims & Methods, and Family Information Guide.
+You can also read about our Pack's inclusion policy in response to national press coverage of Scouting America here.

 Contact us at pack34denver@gmail.com.